HunterMuratore/Musik/README.md

 ## Description

 The Musik app is a project to connect users who will be able to share songs and posts with each other.
 We want to create a community of music lovers who have similar interests.
-As fellow music lovers we want to have a place where it is just about music.
-This project was built to have like minded individuals to come together and make a community.
+As fellow music lovers we want to have create a place just for music.
+This project was built to have like minded individuals to come together and create a community.
-Musik brings those people to meet and post about music we are listening to.
+Musik brings users to meet and post about music others are listening to.
 We learned how to make a social media hub for only music lovers.

 ## Table of Contents